 Installation of N2O abatement technology is common in most Western industrialized countries.
 However, in China, abatement has been limited except for two locations that installed equipment for crediting under the CDM.

 The two CDM crediting projects, located in the Henan and Liaoning Provinces of China, were operational between 2007 and 2013 reducing over 1 billion tonnes of emissions during that time span.
-Both projects applied for second crediting periods in 2013 but failed to certify any further CERs.
+Both projects applied for second crediting periods in 2013 but failed to certify any further Certified Emission Reductions (CERs).
 Although the exact reason for a lack of further issuance is unknown, it is likely that the stoppage was a result of controversy associated with concerns over leakage as well as a drop in CER pricing when such credits were no longer eligible for compliance under the European Union’s Emissions Trading System.

 China does not regularly track or publish data on N2O emission abatement at individual AAPs.
 A 2020 study, however, examined that the average emissions intensity of adipic acid projects in China was approximately 0.300 tN2O/tAA in 2015, an increase from 0.206 tN2O/tAA in 2010.
 The more recent intensity value is equivalent to the IPCC’s unabated emissions factor of 0.3 tN2O/tAA, indicating that there was little to no N2O abatement in China in 2015.
 The author of the study notes that the change in emissions intensity over time is likely attributed to abatement that occurred in the short term for CERs, and that enrolled AAPs have ceased abating.
-This indicates that income from CERs were a necessary incentive for AAPs to abate N2O emissions.
+This indicates that income from CERs was a necessary incentive for AAPs to abate N2O emissions.

 There are no known reasons for an AAP in China to install N2O abatement equipment today except for revenue from carbon credits.
 As discussed earlier, the China ETS is not expected to cover N2O emissions, nor are N2O emissions included in China’s international decarbonization commitments.
 A performance standard test that credits emissions above 0% in China may therefore be appropriate.
 However, due to concerns of leakage (see Appendix B), the Reserve will conservatively only credit for abatement efficiency of greater than 90%.
 Additionally, AAPs must meet a technology standard by installing eligible abatement equipment as described in the following section.